Tottowich/Cpp-Guide/README.md

 Understand how this repository is organized to make your journey smoother:

 - `docs/`: Contains documentation files explaining the setup process, debugging tips, and more.
-- `tasks/`: Holds the task instructions, categorized into beginner, intermediate, and advanced levels.
+- `tasks/`: Holds the task instructions, categorized into Beginner, Intermediate, and Advanced levels.
 - `code/`: Where your code for each task should go, organized by level and task name.
-  - `code/Beginner/`: Place beginner-level task solutions here.
+  - `code/beginner/`: Place Beginner-level task solutions here.
-  - `code/Intermediate/`: Place intermediate-level task solutions here.
+  - `code/intermediate/`: Place Intermediate-level task solutions here.
-  - `code/Advanced/`: Place advanced-level task solutions here.
+  - `code/advanced/`: Place Advanced-level task solutions here.
 - `CONTRIBUTING.md`: Guidelines for contributing to this repository.
 Feel free to clone this repo, and let's start coding! 🎉